-Was I at the same time in writhing pain over my own recent heart break, wild amounts of comparison (should have dated a missionary), whilst trying on Tiffany’s rings to model them for my girl’s fiancé?
+Was I simultaneously in writhing pain over my own recent heart break, drowning in a sea of comparison (If only I had dated a missionary instead!), whilst trying on flawless, brilliant, princess cut Tiffany’s engagement rings to model them for my bestie’s fiancé?
 Um, yes… to say the very least.

-I was deteriorating inside.
-But I wanted to be happy for her.
+I felt like I was deteriorating inside, but I wanted to be happy for her, and knew that I was happy for her, somewhere beneath my angst.
 How are you supposed to get psyched for someone else’s relational bliss while you are in a level of relational hell?
 I doubt that I’m the only person who has asked this question.

 The thought of not totally celebrating her moment because I was too busy raging at my own personal pity party was not an option for me.
-This was my first time to try to put my mind over my emotions in this arena.
+This was my person and I was not about to rain on her parade, or make her feel like she needed to “tone down” her excitement to be sensitive to me.
+This was my first time to try to put my mind over my emotions in this particular arena.

-Little did I know, yet entirely as the Lord would will it, that same year I was in 6 weddings: two of which were best friends, in addition to my younger brother’s wedding.
+Little did I know, yet entirely as the Lord would will it, that same year I was in 6 weddings: two of which were among my best friends’ weddings, in addition to my younger brother’s wedding.
 You can’t make this stuff up.

 Clearly God had something he was trying to teach me.

 So I started sifting through what my issue was, because you better believe this became an issue.
-I couldn’t decipher why I was so irked by not being married (mind you I was like 23 at this point; though everywhere else in the world considers this a young age to be married, my small town Arkansan upbringing tempted me to think I was 5 cats away from being a spinster).
+I couldn’t decipher why I was so irked by not being married (mind you I was in my mid-twenties at this point, though everywhere else in the world considers this a young age to be married my small town upbringing tempted me to think I was a few cats away from reaching “spinster” status).
 My question for myself was, why do I want to be married so badly?
 What is it that I’m looking to gain out of a marriage?

 1 Samuel 8 is the passage God called to mind and ever so gently gave me some insight into my situation.
 See the passage here